deanraaj/ManyToOne-Spring-Boot-Application/README.md

 ## Delete Product by ID
 * Deletes a product by its unique id.
 ## Exception Handling
-* This application handles the following custom exceptions:
+### This application handles the following custom exceptions

-CategoryNotFoundException: Thrown when a category with the specified id is not found.
+* CategoryNotFoundException: Thrown when a category with the specified id is not found.
-ProductNotFoundException: Thrown when a product with the specified id is not found.
+* ProductNotFoundException: Thrown when a product with the specified id is not found.